 There were a lot of diversions on the trail.
 Fortunately, there were locals whom we asked for trail guides.
 Initially, we passed by vegetable farms.
 Then, we followed the brook leading to the falls.
 Literally, we had to climb over big boulders and jump across pools.
-We were stretching our muscles to the max as our hearts pounded crazily while sweats came streaming out our pores.
+We were stretching our muscles to the max as our hearts pounded crazily while sweat came streaming out our pores.

 Obviously, the path is not yet fully established.
-However, nature did afford us with sights of relief and caressing atmosphere.
+However, nature did afford us sights of relief and a caressing atmosphere.
 While following the brook, we caught sight of small fishes and tadpoles.
 These are biological indicators of the brook’s pristine condition.
 I just hope that such will be maintained.
 That is not only beneficial for the marine species but the locals who venture on it.

 After almost an hour of a challenging trek, we finally reached Payogpog Falls!

-According to a local we met, it is best to visit Payogpog falls during the rainy months so one can witness the full strength and magnificence of the falls.
+According to a local we met, it is best to visit Payogpog Falls during the rainy months so one can witness the full strength and magnificence of the falls.

 Next, Chasing Binanga Falls

-After a while of gazing and relishing Payogpog Falls, we then hiked our way back to sitio Bito.
-From where the garage dropped us, we followed the road leading to the trailhead of Binanga falls.
+After a while of gazing and relishing Payogpog Falls, we then hiked our way back to Sitio Bito.
+From where the garage dropped us, we followed the road leading to the trailhead of Binanga Falls.
 That took us around 10 minutes.

 From the trailhead, we then followed a downhill and very steep trail.
 The soil was loose and dry.
 Because of that, I slipped twice.
 We had to walk slowly and hang unto plant leaves and branches.

-After 15 minutes, we finally caught sight of Binanga falls.
+After 15 minutes, we finally caught sight of Binanga Falls.
 I’ve been here before but that time, the waters are murky because it just rained.
 This, we were in luck for a better view.

 Given my excitement, I could not help but eventually jump into the pool.
 And yes, it was freezing cold!
 I could almost feel my body freezing at first.
 However, I was able to slowly adapt to the cold waters and soon, became comfortable with it.
 How rejuvenating.
 I simply floated myself across the pool while relishing the invigorating touch and songs of nature.

-Binanga falls is smaller compared to Payogpog Falls, measuring around 18 feet high.
+Binanga Falls is smaller compared to Payogpog Falls, measuring around 18 feet high.
 But it has a stronger water volume and a deeper pool.
-Dense forests also surround Binanga falls.
+Dense forests also surround Binanga Falls.
 I consider myself lucky to have witnessed a water bird scouring nearby.

 Tips and Reminders:

-- The trails to Binanga falls and Payogpog Falls are not yet fully established so make sure to wear comfortable hiking shoes and clothes.
+- The trails to Binanga Falls and Payogpog Falls are not yet fully established so make sure to wear comfortable hiking shoes and clothes.

 - Always coordinate with the barangay officials when planning to visit these falls.
 The barangay hall is just some minutes away from the garage’s station.